Frequently Asked Questions

 In order to receive financial aid of any kind, you must be enrolled in an eligible program.
 Only a limited number of diploma and certificate programs are eligible for financial aid.
 Special studies students are not eligible.

-If a student or parent's financial situation has drastically changed since filing last year's tax return, the student should speak with a Financial Aid Specialist.
+If a student's or parent's financial situation has drastically changed since filing the prior, prior year's tax return, the student should speak with a Financial Aid Specialist.
 There are provisions in which this may be taken into consideration and a change in eligibility could occur.

 The federal government will consider you an independent student if you meet one of the following guidelines: you are 24 years of age or older; married; enrolled in a graduate program (ex., Master's or doctorate); have legal dependents other than spouse that you support more than 50%; you are an orphan or ward of the court; or you are a veteran.
 In all other cases, you will have to provide your parents' income information.

 There are four main types of financial aid: grants (which do not have to be paid back), work-study, scholarships and loans.
 The FAFSA determines a student's eligibility.